anvovn/discordbot/README.md

 ## Installation

-Please make sure you have the discord module downloaded on your system
+Please make sure you have the discord module downloaded on your system (make sure you have [Python](https://www.python.org/downloads/) installed already)

 ```bash
 # Linux/macOS